 Studio Cast, 1995 (JAY, 2CDs) (2 / 5) The big benefit of this recording is its completeness: Every musical number from both the stage and film versions of Sweet Charity can be found here, plus all of the dance music.
 The downside is that conductor Martin Yates, leading the National Symphony Orchestra, slows down the tempi significantly.
 Jacqueline Dankworth is vocally the strongest Charity yet recorded, but she’s rather “hard,” failing to tap into the character’s vulnerability and starry-eyed resilience.
 She leads a mostly fine cast: Gregg Edelman as a smoothly sung Oscar, Clive Rowe as a wild “Big Daddy,” and Josephine Blake and Shezwae Powell as Nickie and Helene.
 Only David Healey’s Herman is surprisingly weak, making “I Love to Cry at Weddings” a skippable track. — M.M.

 Broadway Cast, 2005 (DRG) (2 / 5) An unapologetic star vehicle, Sweet Charity is only as good as its leading lady — who, in even the best of cases, will forever be compared to Gwen Verdon.
-Christina Applegate, though a hard worker and a trouper (during a nightmarish tryout period, she sustained an industry that almost scuttled the production), is at best okay in the role — even on disc.
+Christina Applegate, though a hard worker and a trouper (during a nightmarish tryout period, she sustained an injury that almost scuttled the production), is at best okay in the role — even on disc.
 With a thin voice and not a lot of verve, she can’t do much with the character, and not a single one of her renditions of the songs is memorable for any reason, good or bad.
-Dennis O’Hare, cast almost dangerously to type as Oscar, displays his usual, hyper-neurotic stage persona here; no one today does this kind of thing better, so his work is enjoyable (and he’s been given the rarely heard “A Good Impression”) but not much different than in any other show.
+Dennis O’Hare, cast almost dangerously to type as Oscar, displays his usual, hyper-neurotic stage persona here.
+No one today does this kind of thing better, so his work is enjoyable (and he’s been given the rarely heard “A Good Impression”) but not much different than in any other show.
 As Nickie and Helene, Janine LaManna and Kyra Da Costa come across very well.
 So does Paul Schoeffler as Vittorio, providing the closest this recording gets to a killer vocal with an emphatic “Too Many Tomorrows.”
-Substandard orchestrations (by Don Sebesky, who cut down Ralph Burns’s peerless original charts) wrap the package, but with the exception of a funkified version of “The Rhythm of Life” that represents a painful, pitiful reinterpretation of the show-stopping real deal, most of the numbers still charm and amuse.
+Substandard orchestrations by Don Sebesky, who cut down Ralph Burns’s peerless original charts, wrap the package.
+But with the exception of a funkified version of “The Rhythm of Life” that represents a painful, pitiful reinterpretation of the show-stopping real deal, most of the numbers still charm and amuse.
 The dazzling bonus tracks feature Cy Coleman and, on “I’m the Bravest Individual,” Dorothy Fields as well.
 Still, overall, this Sweet Charity is only for completists. —M.M.